 Campbell University School of Law Program Learning Outcomes

-Upon graduation, and in connection with the subjects of the law school’s required curriculum, students will possess the following core competencies, as defined by the American Bar Association Section of Legal Education and Admissions to the Bar:
+Upon graduation, and in connection with the subjects of the law school’s required curriculum, students will possess the following core competencies, in accordance with American Bar Association (ABA Standard 302(a)):

-- Justify legal conclusions and solutions to legal problems using written and oral advocacy skills.
+2. Justify legal conclusions and solutions to legal problems using written and oral advocacy skills

-- Demonstrate professional judgment in the analysis and resolution of client problems.
+3. Demonstrate professional judgment in the analysis and ethical resolution of client problems